nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stage-1-project-start.md

 {{< /callout >}}

 {{< callout context="tip" title="*JOB'S DONE!*" icon="outline/coffee" >}}
-  Sending out the project request was the last manual step a FLOps user has to take.
+  Sending out the project request was the last manual step a FLOps user had to take.
-  From now one everything gets automatically done for you by FLOps.
+  From now on, everything is automatically done for you by FLOps.

-  Now relax, sit back, and continue reading the following stages to understand what FLOps is doing - and how you can use the trained model / inference server in the end.
+  Now relax, sit back, and continue reading the following stages to understand what FLOps is doing - and how you can use the trained model/inference server.
 {{< /callout >}}